-Young brand ZER Collection has revolutionized the Spanish fashion scene by incorporating 3D printing into its designs with a double goal: to accelerate production processes, and to bet on sustainability through the reduction of waste and the use of recycled materials.
+Young brand ZER Collection has revolutionized the Spanish fashion scene by incorporating 3D printing into its designs with two goals in mind: to accelerate production processes, and be more sustainable through the reduction of waste and the use of recycled materials.

 Barcelona, 9th January 2020-.
 Born in 2017, Spanish fashion brand ZER Collection focuses on designing “futuristic, functional and urban clothing with sporty aesthetics”.
-Its first collection was introduced with great success during the last Mercedes Benz Madrid Fashion Week, and included 12 outfits “whose most parts were 3D printed”, according to Núria Costa, designer and co-founder of the label.
+Its first collection was introduced with great success during the last Mercedes Benz Madrid Fashion Week, and included 12 outfits with the majority of their parts 3D printed.

-From the beginnings of the brand, Costa and Ane Castro, her co-founder and ZER Collection’s other designer, set the goal of contributing to the introduction of new technologies in the apparel industry.
-In their exploration of new opportunities in sustainable manufacturing practices, they ran into 3D printing and have never looked back.
+Ever since the brand began, co-founders and designers Núria Costa and Ane Castro have been working to contribute to the introduction of new technologies in the apparel industry.
+In their exploration of new opportunities in sustainable manufacturing practices, they discovered 3D printing and never looked back.

-Another advantage of additive manufacturing for them is the considerable acceleration of their processes, thanks to the IDEX technology of their BCN3D Sigma 3D printer: “we work much faster, because we can print two fabrics at the same time”, assures Costa, while Ane Castro highlights that this system enables them to combine two different materials with different properties such as elasticities and thicknesses.
+A significant advantage of additive manufacturing, in this case, is the considerable acceleration of their processes, thanks to the IDEX technology in their BCN3D Sigma 3D printer.
+“We work much faster, because we can print two fabrics at the same time”, assures Costa, while Ane Castro highlights that this system enables them to combine two different materials with different properties, such as elasticities and thicknesses.

-3D printing offers them, then, many possibilities to create innovative designs, while working with flexible materials such as TPU guarantees the functionality of all garments, which is a must in their collections.
+3D printing offers them many possibilities to create innovative designs, while working with flexible materials such as TPU, and guarantees the functionality of all garments, which is an absolute must in their collections.